Large Language Model Supply Chain: A Research Agenda: Foundation Model

-\textbf{Challenge I: Helpfulness Testing.} Evaluating the helpfulness of LLMs is a critical aspect of ensuring their practical utility and widespread adoption.
+\textbf{Challenge I~[\underline{SE Perspective}]: Functionality and Performance Evaluation.} Evaluating the helpfulness of LLMs is a critical aspect of ensuring their practical utility and widespread adoption.
 To this end, researchers have been developing benchmark datasets and tasks that measure LLM performance on capabilities such as question answering~\cite{sun2024scieval,bian2021benchmarking,zhao2024felm}, task completion~\cite{guo2023can,valmeekam2024planbench,efrat2022lmentry,dong2023codescore,li2023taco}, and knowledge retrieval~\cite{kandpal2023large,shi2024corecode,gu2024xiezhi} across diverse domains.
 These benchmarks not only test for general knowledge~\cite{kandpal2023large,shi2024corecode,gu2024xiezhi} but also probe domain-specific expertise~\cite{sun2024scieval,guo2023can,valmeekam2024planbench}, allowing for a comprehensive assessment of an LLM's ability to provide useful and relevant outputs.
-However, there are still several formidable challenges which highlight not only the complexity inherent in measuring the utility of such models but also underscore the necessity for ongoing refinement in our approaches to evaluation.
+However, there are still several formidable challenges that highlight not only the complexity inherent in measuring the utility of such models but also underscore the necessity for ongoing refinement in our approaches to evaluation.